broadinstitute/firecloud-orchestration/README.md

 * Github Repository: [https://github.com/broadinstitute/firecloud-orchestration/](https://github.com/broadinstitute/firecloud-orchestration/)

 ## IntelliJ Setup
+* IntelliJ IDEA can be downloaded here : https://www.jetbrains.com/idea/ .
+It is an 'Intelligent Java IDE'
-* Configure the SBT plugin
+* Configure the SBT plugin.
+"IntelliJ IDEA" -> "Preferences" -> "Plugins" can be used to do so (download, install)
-* Open this source directory with File -> Open
+* After running IntelliJ, open this source directory with File -> Open
 * In the Import Project dialog, check "Create directories for empty content roots automatically" and set your Project SDK to 1.8

 ## Plugins